 - Wear the items you love the most.
 This will make you feel more confident and happy.

 - Save money and inspire creativity.
 You will not only be able to save money that you would otherwise spend unnecessarily, but you will also start combining items you never thought of before.

 - The beginning of your minimalism path and intentional living.

 No – Project 333 does not include socks, underwear, pajamas, or loungewear.

 What to do with the rest of my clothes?

 You can put everything away in a box and keep it out of sight.
 I recommend doing this challenge each season so you can discover the clothes you wear & love the most.
 Then, you can gift, sell, or donate whatever is left in the box.

 Project 333 can be an enjoyable and eye-opening experience.
 It has plenty of unique benefits, so if you doubt if you should do it, my advice is – don’t overthink!

 You can make changes, swap in/out items you don’t wear, and explore different clothing combinations while finding the pieces you love the most.

-If there are any questions, or you want to share your experience – feel free to comment below.
+If you have any questions or want to share your experience, feel free to comment below. 🙂